-Time to get out the right foot and kick start her.
-The first few kicks I was only finding my rythm but after 3 or 4 she purred to life.
-Crisis averted, but jesus I don’t want to have to kickstart her every time I throw the leg over for the next two weeks.
+Time to get out the right foot and kickstart her.
+After 3 or 4 she came to life.
+Crisis averted, but I don’t want to have to kickstart her every time I throw the leg over for the next two weeks.
 So off with the headlight unit and I got stuck into the wiring.
-After a few mins of tracing cables I finally pulled the 4pin (starter button to loom) block connector apart and found that one of the pins had corroded itself into an early grave.
+After a few mins of tracing cables I finally pulled the 4 pin starter button block connector apart and found that one of the pins had corroded itself into an early grave.
 This exact issue happened before on the TE300 so I know how to fix it.
 I’d rather have a spare starter button assembly handy but I mean, come on.
 I stripped and joined two wires to bypass the block connector and voilla!!
 We have e-start again.
 Wrap it up in a little duct tape and it seems secure.

 I finally hit the road at around 6pm, with about 75km ahead of me, and of course started following the GPS track I’d preloaded for today.
 Straight into a public park.
 Fuck.
 Ok, maybe a slight exaggeration, but if I didn’t stop and turn around that’s where it was taking me.
 Tried a different way.
 No, got lost again.
-After the third cock up within 2 km of the airport I was cursing this town and my GPS in equal measure.
+After the third cock up within 2 km of the airport I was cursing the GPS.
 What kind of a think can’t find his way out of Memmingen?
-Eventually I just stopped the bike, dismissed the navigation, and told my phone to take me to a point about half way out the road, at least in the general direction of where I want to go.
-Just go south west.
-Take me south west.
-Thank fuck for e-start.
+Eventually I just stopped the bike, dismissed the Garmin, and used OSMand to find a suitable way out the road, at least in the general direction of where I wanted to go.
+Just go South West.

 By the time I got 20km out the road and had filled my fuel tank up, the first signs of twilight were showing.
-Anyone who’s ever needed to use a KTM EXC headlight at night already knows how shit they are, so lets add that shittyness to the fire iridium prism lenses on the Oakleys, and riding on the wrong side of the road, in an unfamiliar country, solo, and you’ll see it was starting to get uncomfortable for me.
+Anyone who’s ever needed to use a KTM EXC headlight at night already knows how shit they are, so lets add that shittyness to the fire iridium prism lenses on the Oakleys (which are fab during the day), and riding on the wrong side of the road, in an unfamiliar country, solo, and it was starting to get uncomfortable for me.

 With darkness fully set in by 8, the goggles were beyond useless so they had to be removed completelty.
-This led to every insect in southern Germany incorrectly thinking that EXC headlights are actually amazingly bright and they all came out to have a good look.
-So now, idiot features here is down to 60km/h, afraid to go any faster without the goggles for fear of losing an eye.
+This led to every flying insect in southern Germany thinking that EXC headlights are actually bright and they all came out to have a good look.
+So now, this idiot here is down to 60km/h, afraid to go any faster without the goggles for fear of losing an eye.
 Oh and then there were roadworks.
 My road was closed.
-As in, completely.
+As in, completely closed.
 Another 10km of a detour around and I eventually got to my campsite in Aach after 9pm.
 Absolutely wrecked.
-And it was still only day 1.
-85km down and only about 1,915km to go (or at least I thought so at the time, it would end up being more, I just didn’t know it yet).
+And it was still only day one.
+85km down and only about 1,915km to go, or at least I thought so at the time, it would end up being more, I just didn’t know it yet.

 Today’s Distance: 85 km